bcgov/fasstrshiny/CODE_DESIGN.md

 Interactively built inputs need to be created in the server functions under "UI elements" before they can be referenced in the ui with `uiOutput()`.

+For IDs, see the internal dataset, `parameters`.
+It is created in `data-raw/parameters.R` and includes parameter `id`s, `tooltips` and how they correspond to fasstr arguments.

 ## Creating fasstr functions